Diced tomatoes and basil to top thinly sliced ciabatta toast with a meat and cheese platter . Great as an appetizer and filling enough for a meal.

 This is a recipe remake of my earlier Bruschetta with very slight changes.
-And served with a plate of cured meats (salami and prosciutto)
+And served with a plate of cured meats (salami and prosciutto).
+Roasted red peppers make a wonderful addition to both the bruschetta and antipasto plate.

 We had 1 loaf of ciabatta bread left over and wanting to use it and other meats we had in the fridge I decided we would have Antipasto for dinner.
 I love appetizers and would rather eat them instead of an entree.
 The meats and cheese along with the bruschetta make this a light but filling meal.
 It also feels special because we usually only have this stuff when people come over.
 That is actually why we had the meats, they were left over from a get together.
 It is almost like having breakfast for dinner; having only appetizers seems taboo and tastes great.